 General job search statistics

-- The US workforce (individuals aged 15–65) is expected to shrink by 3.2% between 2026 and 2036 (Indeed & Glassdoor, 2023).
+- The U.S. workforce (people aged 15 to 65) is expected to shrink by 3.2% between 2026 and 2036 (Indeed & Glassdoor, 2023).

-- As of December 2022, approximately 5.2 million people want a job (U.S. Bureau of Labor Statistics, 2022).
+- As of December 2023, approximately 5.8 million people want a job (U.S. Bureau of Labor Statistics, 2023).

-- In 2022, 41% of workers planned to have a second income source/side hustle (Employ, 2022).
+- 41% of workers plan to have a second income source/side hustle (Employ, 2022).

 Who is looking for a new job?

-- The groups of workers most likely to be actively seeking or planning to look for a new job in 2022 worked in tech (53% of tech workers), manufacturing (49%), education (48%), and retail service (46%) (Employ, 2022).
+- Tech workers are the most likely to be seeking or planning to look for a new job in 2022 (53% of workers), followed by employees in manufacturing (49%), education (48%), and retail (46%) (Employ, 2022).

-Why are people searching for new jobs?
+Why are people on the hunt for new jobs?

 The job search process

-- available jobs were too low-paying (46% of respondents)
+- Low-paying jobs (46% of respondents)

-- not getting any interviews (42%)
+- Failing to secure interviews (42%)

-- non-responsive hiring managers (35%)
+- Non-responsive hiring managers (35%) (Employ, 2022)

-Other job search frustrations included (Employ, 2022):
+- Other job search frustrations include:

-- the stress of the overall job-seeking process (28%)
+- The stress of the job-seeking process (28%)

-- being judged by algorithms instead of hiring managers (28%)
+- Being judged by algorithms instead of hiring managers (28%)

-- deceiving job descriptions (27%)
+- Deceptive job descriptions (27%)

-- a lack of jobs in their preferred profession (26%)
+- Lack of jobs in their profession (26%) (Employ, 2022)

-- Workers find job openings through online job boards (59% of respondents), friends (46%), social media sites like LinkedIn and Facebook (39%), employer career sites (33%), professional connections (25%), and career fairs (23%) (Employ, 2022).
+- Workers most often find job openings through online job boards (59% of respondents), friends (46%), social media sites like LinkedIn and Facebook (39%), employer career sites (33%), professional connections (25%), and career fairs (23%) (Employ, 2022).

-- The most used job boards in 2022 were Indeed (52% of respondents), LinkedIn (17%), Facebook (9%), and CareerBuilder (6%) (Employ, 2022).
+- The most used job boards are Indeed (52% of job seekers), LinkedIn (17%), Facebook (9%), and CareerBuilder (6%) (Employ, 2022).

 Recruiting challenges

-- 29% of employers believe that the skills gap between the roles to be filled and the applicant pool increased in 2022 over the previous year (Monster, 2022).
+- 34% of employers believe that the skills gap between the roles to be filled and the applicant pool increased in 2022 over the previous year (Monster, 2023).

 - 34% of recruiters for white-collar jobs struggle to find applicants with matching skills (Monster, 2022).